kryptokrona/kryptokrona-docs/guides/mining/Optimizing-RaspberryPi-TurtleCoin-Mining.md

 You will need to write this image to an SD card with a utility such as Etcher (https://www.balena.io/etcher).
 Once your OS is written, insert your SD Card and boot your Pi.

+Once you've got it booted, you'll be asked for a username and password.
+These are both `ubuntu`.

+Once you've logged in, you'll be asked to change the password.
+For the current password, enter `ubuntu` again.
+Then, enter a new password, and confirm it.

 # Get the Latest Compiler

 You will need to edit your sources.list file and add the debian testing repository in order to install gcc-8 and g++-8 on your system: